Brooks Adrenaline GTS 14 Review

 If anything, Brooks may have adjusted the cushioning down too much.
 As liked the solid yet stable feel for the ground, but it’s almost as if Brooks didn’t quite hit the plush mark with these.
 This didn’t detract from the shoe for me until I hit distances over 16 miles or so – at this point, I found myself wishing for a little less ground feel and a little more cushioning.
 If you check out the Brooks Shoe Advisor, you’ll see that the Brooks Adrenaline GTS 14 has come towards the middle in terms of cushioning, so this wasn’t really surprising.
 They aren’t marketing it as a colossus of cushion, so perhaps the description they now have is quite apt.
 Either way, don’t expect to be wowed by plushness.

 Final Thoughts on the Brooks Adrenaline GTS 14

 Overall, the Broos Adrenaline GTS 14 is a great choice for those seeking some cushion, lasting support, and great feel for the ground.
 Some may not like the lack of cushioning over long distances; others will really appreciate the solid and stable feel for the ground it provides, especially when attempting sprint/interval workouts or tempo runs.
 Certainly, if you are buying one all around shoe for your gym bag and want to use the Brooks Adrenaline GTS 14 for multi sport activities you need look no further.
 It’ll last you the long haul, and won’t break down quickly.
 Available at $120 and in an absolute plethora of colors, you’re sure to find the look that suits you in the Brooks Adrenaline GTS 14.
-Visit www.brooksrunning.com, play with the shoe finder, and check out the selection for yourself.
+For more info or to purchase, visit www.amazon.com/brooksrunning.